sviams/blog/_drafts/the-true-cost-of-software.md

 to system.
 On a tangential note, this is of course one of the reasons not to buy all-in-one solutions, as changing requirements for one part over time may force you to replace another part that was just fine (smart TV's come to mind).

 Another likely fact to accept is that we usually don't know exactly what it is that we need up front.
-Only after actually applying the solution can we fully comprehend not only if the solution solves the need in a good way, but also whether we had actually understood the need correctly in the first place.
+Only after actually applying a solution can we fully comprehend not only if the solution solves the need in a good way, but also whether we had actually understood the need correctly in the first place.
 This obviously makes the case for an iterative approach to problem solving, but that's not what this post is about.